Syphonphilter/CodePlayground/Python-Playground/README.md

 Usage
 Provide instructions on how to use the project and make predictions.
-Include code examples if applicable. python
+Include code examples if applicable.
+Execute this to select your desired classifier
+'''SelectedClassifier = input("Select your classifier, KNN-Baseline, RandomForest, Logistic-Regression, and Decision-Tree") print(SelectedClassifier)''' python
 Copy code
 # Example usage code